ChristopheP96/Workout-buddy---App/readme.md

 - GET /
   - renders the homepage
-- GET /auth/signup
+- GET /signup
   - redirects to / if user logged in
   - renders the signup form (with flash msg)
-- POST /auth/signup
+- POST/signup
   - redirects to / if user logged in
   - body:
     - username